-Article 1 contains prohibitions against the development, testing, production, stockpiling, emplacement, transfer, use and threat of use of nuclear weapons, as well as against assisting and encouraging prohibited activities.
+Article 1 of the TPNW contains prohibitions against the development, testing, production, stockpiling, emplacement, transfer, use and threat of use of nuclear weapons, as well as against assisting and encouraging prohibited activities.
 Article 6 requires environmental reparation and assistance for victims of the use and testing of nuclear weapons.
-Article 4 sets out the general procedures for negotiations with an individual nuclear armed State that becomes a party to the treaty, including time limits and responsibilities.
-The group concluded that, in the absence of adequate progress in disarmament, there was a need to delegitimize nuclear deterrence policies and to exert normative pressure on countries that depend on them.
+Article 4 sets out general procedures for negotiations with an individual nuclear armed State that becomes a party to the treaty, including time limits and responsibilities.
+Sixty-nine nations did not vote on the TPNW, including all nuclear-weapon states and all NATO members except for The Netherlands.

-Political parties that support the government in NATO member states often share their governments' rejection of negotiations and the nuclear ban treaty, but this is not universal.
-The treaty alone will not make nuclear weapons disappear overnight, but the signals for all the use, threat of use and possession of these weapons are completely unacceptable.
-Sixty-nine nations did not vote, including all nuclear-weapon states and all NATO members, except the Netherlands.
-The Prohibition Treaty prohibits the development, testing, use, threat of use, production, manufacture, acquisition, possession, deployment and stockpiling of nuclear weapons.
+Political parties that support their governments in NATO member states often share their governments' rejection of negotiations and the nuclear ban treaty, but this is not universal.
+The TPNW stigmatizes nuclear weapons, making it more difficult for nuclear-weapon states to justify their possession and defend their “deterrence doctrines”.
+While much remains to be done to achieve the elimination of nuclear weapons, prohibiting them is a crucial step towards achieving this goal.
+The treaty alone will not make nuclear weapons disappear overnight, but it sends a clear signal that all use, threat of use and possession of these weapons are completely unacceptable.